sergeinack3/PowerEduc/lib/jquery/readme_powereduc.txt

-Description of import of various jQuery libraries into Moodle:
+Description of import of various jQuery libraries into PowerEduc:

 1/ Download compressed and uncompressed jQuery JS from http://jquery.com/download/, copy the new version of the jquery-X.Y.Z.js and jquery-X.Y.Z.min.js files